valory-xyz/open-autonomy/packages/valory/agents/hello_world/README.md

-# Simple ABCI Agent
+# Hello World ABCI Agent

-This agent uses the `abci` connection and the `simple_abci` skill to demonstrate a simple ABCI implementation.
+This agent uses the `abci` connection and the `hello_world_abci` skill to demonstrate a Hello World ABCI implementation.